Skip to content

 atl learnings peek # list pending items (human-readable)

-atl learnings peek --channel learning --json # the machine-readable list /drain consumes
+atl learnings peek --channel learning --json # the machine-readable list the drain consumes

 atl learnings ack <id> # mark an item processed (delete it)